 Matcha Green Tea

 Matcha is different from our other, Blooming With Joy, loose leaf blends.
 It requires no filters or infusers.
 The sweet, earthy tasting tea is fully ingested after dissolving in the water.
 Packed full of antioxidants, Matcha Green Tea will give you the power you need to face the day.
-Some may not like the flavor so they add Matcha to smoothies and other recipes.
+Some many added to smoothies and other recipes.
 When added to recipes keep in mind that less is more.
 Match is concentrated a tiny bit goes a long way.

 Most of our blends are 1 tsp per cup.
 Making approximately 15-20 serving per tea tin.
 Matcha is only 1/2 tsp per cup and makes approximately 30-40 servings per tea tin.